How Probate Works in Arizona

 What Is Probate and When Is It Required?

 Probate is the legal process in which the court oversees the distribution of a person’s assets after they pass away.
-This process occurs in the county where the deceased person was living at the time of their death.
+This process may be formal or informal depending on whether the will is contested.
+Probate takes place in the county where the deceased person was living at the time of their death.

 How Long Is the Probate Process?